ethernautdao/evm-runners-backend/README.md

 # evm-runners-backend

 This is the branch for fly.io deployment.
-Note that this requires a foundry project like `evm-runners-levels` to run the tests in the deployment environment.
+Note that this requires a local foundry project like `evm-runners-levels` to run the tests in the deployment environment.

 ## Deployment